 We have led the research, lobbying and campaigning agenda to improve the lives of runaway children for over 25 years.
 This includes opening the first refuge for under-16s until the mid nineties, publishing the Young Runaways Action Plan in 2008 and our current Make Runaways Safe campaign.

-Our services provide a safe haven where children who have run away or are at risk of running away can go for independent and confidential help, advice and support.
+Our services provide independent and confidential help, advice and support for children who have run away or are at risk of running away.

 What we know about children who run away